Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Key names

 ### dk - Directory Key
-Stored in <metadata-file>.key a noise box.
+Stored in \<metadata-file\>.key a noise box.
 Each Qabel identity has its own noise box.
 The noise boxes are concatenated and of a fixed length.
+The directory key is also stored in the directory object of the parent folder.

 ### fk - File Key
 File keys are encrypted, enclosed between `---QABEL BOX BLOCK KEY--` and `---QABEL BOX BLOCK KEY END--`.
-The are stored as headers of blocks.
+They are stored as headers of blocks.

 ### Qabel Identities
 Identities have a public key **pub** and a private key **priv**